-We recognise the requirements of the Personal Protective Equipment at Work Regulations 2022 (as amended).
+We recognise the requirements of the Personal Protective Equipment at Work Regulations 2022 (as amended and including limb (b) workers).
 The provision and use of Personal and Protective Equipment (PPE) is also covered by some specific legislation.

-- consider the hazards identified in the risk assessments carried out for each type of work or task and decide whether these risks can be controlled in ways other than theuse of PPE.
-PPE will always be a last resort; - make sure that the right type of PPE is chosen for each task in order to afford adequate protection to employees, and recognise that different types of PPE may be required foreach job or task; - make sure that where more than one item of PPE needs to be worn at a time, the itemsare compatible with each other, for example eye protection worn with a respirator; - consider whether the use of PPE will increase the overall level of risk or add any newrisks, for example face masks making communication more difficult. - choose good quality PPE products which are CE marked, as required by the Personal Protective Equipment at Work Regulations 1992 (as amended), and which are chosenfor their suitability to each task or job; - provide training and instruction to the wearers of PPE, making sure that they clearly understand why they need to wear it, make sure they use it in accordance with manufacturers' instructions, and that they understand its limitations; - replace PPE items when they become worn or damaged and are no longer fit for purpose; - provide storage for employees to keep their PPE when it is not in use.
+- consider the hazards identified in the risk assessments carried out for each type of work or task and decide whether these risks can be controlled in ways other than the use of PPE.
+PPE will always be a last resort. - make sure that the right type of PPE is chosen for each task in order to afford adequate protection to employees and recognise that different types of PPE may be required for each job or task. - make sure that where more than one item of PPE needs to be worn at a time, the items are compatible with each other, for example eye protection worn with a respirator. - consider whether the use of PPE will increase the overall level of risk or add any new risks, for example face masks making communication more difficult. - choose good quality PPE products which are CE marked, as required by the Personal Protective Equipment at Work Regulations 1992 (as amended), and which are chosen for their suitability to each task or job. - provide training and instruction to the wearers of PPE, making sure that they clearly understand why they need to wear it, make sure they use it in accordance with manufacturers' instructions, and that they understand its limitations. - replace PPE items when they become worn or damaged and are no longer fit for purpose. - provide storage for employees to keep their PPE when it is not in use.